dragondiego7/testGeo/README.md

-# Test to show country in the api from the amazon file
+# Test to expose API with countries and yours IPs

 ## First Clone the project